 What Is The Largemouth Bass Prespawn?

-The “prespawn” period is the precursor to the bass’ annual spawning process.
+The "prespawn" period is the precursor to the bass' annual spawning process.
 The unofficial start of the prespawn is when spring water temperatures linger between 50-60 degrees.
-During this time, bass are not quite spawning, but they know that it’s around the corner.
-This uptick in water temperatures alerts bass and triggers them into starting their yearly rituals which includes swimming to shallow spawning grounds while seemingly gobbling up every minnow, craw, or bug along the way.
+During this time, bass are not quite spawning, but they know it's around the corner.
+This uptick in water temperatures alerts bass and triggers them to start their yearly rituals, including swimming to shallow spawning grounds while seemingly gobbling up every minnow, craw, or bug along the way.

 The prespawn migration is similar to like driving to your aunt or uncles for the holidays.
-It’s something that happens every year around the same time, and you usually take the same route to get there.
+It's something that happens every year around the same time, and you usually take the same route to get there.
 Bass do the same thing during the spawn.
-But instead of stopping at a roadside Mcdonald’s, bass pull up to prespawn feeding locations like secondary points, creek channels, and break lines where the burgers and shakes are replaced by minnows and crawfish.
+But instead of stopping at a roadside Mcdonald's, bass pull up to prespawn feeding locations like secondary points, creek channels, and break lines where minnows and crawfish replace the burgers and shakes.

 Anglers take advantage of this period by rigging prespawn lures and targeting the area's bass roam, which is usually feeding locations adjacent to where the bass plan to spawn.